stephhazlitt/bridge-to-the-tidyverse/README.md

 **readxl is a bridge for many users**

-I have been in the data analysis business for awhile&mdash;mostly collecting and analyzing data to answer research questions in various topics in biology.
-A few years ago, I was exposed to the importane of machine readable data, I was introduced to cpncepts reproduceable and open science, and I started to learn R.my approach to anything data-related had a complete makeover.
-More than a makeover really,  a complete change&mdash;my work pre and post  overhaul

 **readxl does one thing well**
+It can be challenging to navigate the world of R packages&mdash;finding a package to do what you want to do with your data, or deciding which package to use, especially if there are many packages that have similar functionality.
+I like that readxl does one thing, import .xls and .xlsx files, and does it well.
+Close your eyes and imagine an Excel file with many, many sheets, or with graphs and pivot tables embedded in a sheet with raw data (*we have all seen one*)&mdash;readxl has the functions to import even *that* Excel data into R. You can specify a sheet, by name or number, or a set of cells, and you can control how R deals with blank cells in an Excel file.
+All you need and no more.

 **readxl & Clippy**
 readxl has a great logo.
 Hex logos and stickers are fun and kind of a thing for R packages now.
-I love stickers&mdash;and the [readxl logo with Clippy's sad face](https://github.com/tidyverse/readxl/blob/master/tools/logo.png) makes me smile, everytime-I-see-it.
+I love stickers&mdash;and the [readxl logo with the paperclip Clippy's sad face](https://github.com/tidyverse/readxl/blob/master/tools/logo.png) makes me smile, everytime-I-see-it.
 I was a big Excel user in Clippy's time&mdash;[Clippy](https://en.wikipedia.org/wiki/Office_Assistant) was the Microsoft Office "intelligent" assistant (*cough cough*) in the late 1990's and early 2000s.
 While I never really understood the wide-spread animousity for poor Clippy, I also didn't even notice when the paperclip was finally pulled.
-I like readxl's homage to Clippy, I think the paperclip assistent deserves to be remembered.
+I like readxl's homage to Clippy, I think the paperclip assistant deserves to be remembered.

 ### readxl and the tidyverse

-Data import packages are sometimes easy to overlook when gushing about R packages in general&mdash;outshone by packages that help users really make data sing, like generating beautiful graphics using ggplot2 or turning super messy data into a tidy data frame using tidyr&mdash;both so satisfying.
-The readxl package, however, deserves some limelight in my opinion.
+Data import packages are sometimes easy to overlook when gushing about R packages in general&mdash;outshone by packages that help users really make data *sing*, like generating beautiful graphics using ggplot2 or turning super messy data into a tidy data frame using tidyr&mdash;both so satisfying.
+The readxl package, however, deserves some limelight too, in my opinion.
 It is an easy to use, reliable data import package for .xls and .xlsx files&mdash;creating a bridge to the tidyverse for new R users and many other data communities.

 The readxl package is part of the [tidyverse](https://www.tidyverse.org/), a set of R packages for doing data science&mdash;helping R users get, clean, analyze and visualize data with packages that are purposely designed to work nicely together and help users develop 'tidy' work flows.